vingarzan/sun2000-modbus/README.md

 ## Future work

-Add testing...
+- Add testing...

-At some point this could be extracted as a library and cleaned-up.
+- At some point this could be extracted as a library and cleaned-up.

-Providing containers or other packaging would be nice too.
+- Providing containers or other packaging would be nice too
+- Have a configuration template for each data attribute being read.
+Would make extensions easier to handle, instead of all the (mostly GitHub Copilot :-p generated) code for parsing and formatting the data.